Nipple bleb

 A nipple bleb is a blister on the nipple that can be filled with serous or other fluid.
 It may be pink or light yellow.
 It is thin-walled and may appear as a small blister, more than 5 mm in diameter.
 It can also be referred to as a bulla.
-Some clinicians may also include milk blisters as a type of bleb.
+Some clinicians may also include milk blisters as a type of bleb.This condition usually disappears within two days.
 In addition, a blocked Montgomery gland may also be called a nipple bleb though its cause is different than a milk or serous-filled bleb on the nipple.
 In some cases the bleb may be associated with an adjacent blocked sebaceous cyst.

 It may be caused by a blocked pore that leads to seepage of milk or serous fluid under the epidermis.
 This causes a white 'bump' that appears opaque and shiny.
 If the bleb continues to block the flow of milk out of the breast it may develop into a blocked milk duct or even mastitis.

 A nipple bleb is often treated by the woman herself since a warm saline soak and gentle washing may open the blister and cause it to drain.